BostoenToby/SmartAppDev-eindopdracht/README.md

 For the map page I'll take inspiration from the BONGO app and from the "Find My" app in iOS.

 ## Platform focus
-I'll make the app with a 60% focus on iOS, but if everything goes smoothly I'll make sure the look and feel will be the same on iOS and Android.
+I'll make the app with a focus on iOS.